neo-mashiro/MRI/lab3/README.md

 ![img](images/13.png)

 ## Part 2: localize task activation

+**Find the brain area that correlates to viewing of faces using images both with and without pre-processing, visualize the outcome, compare the correlations and justify.**

 Now that we have cleaned our BOLD image, we load it into Python to perform task-based analysis.